tanmayvarun/pinot-dropwizard-bundle/README.md

-A rich suite of functional and admin APIs for a Pinot datastore.
+A rich and easy-to-use suite of functional and admin APIs for a Pinot datastore.

-## Primary functions:
-- Control plane APIs for creating and updating pinot table, associated schema etc.
-- Data plane APIs for reading and writing to a pinot table without proactive error correction
-- APIs for creating select, aggregation queries in fluent-style with inbuilt syntax validation and sql query creation

 ## Functional APIs
 ```